 What Is Mystery Shopping?

 Let’s say that you run a large company – it’s so large that you are unable to check that your employees are doing all of the things that they need to do for customers in order for you to maintain your reputation, and earn money.

 You need people to go in and have a look, but they can’t work for you also, and they need to be low-key so that the employees don’t realise what is happening and change their behaviour.

 Bring in the mystery shoppers!
-You can get mystery shoppers to go in and have a look at the specific things you may be concerned about e.g. the display, the quality of the food (for example), the questions that the staff are asking the customers etc.
+You can get shoppers to go in and have a look at the specific things you may be concerned about e.g. the display, customer service, the quality of the food and products on display, the questions that the staff are asking the customers etc.